 Drive “down and away from you”

 You want to drive your feet straight down into the floor, and at the same time, away from you.
+This is one of the most common bench press mistakes I see when powerlifters implement leg drive.

 You can think of it like you're sitting in an office chair on wheels, and you're pushing the office chair backward with your feet.
 You want to replicate this same feeling while benching.